 This is a bit of a big topic, but we’re really keen to get your thoughts on this.
 In your opinion, how do you think tech companies can grow a more diverse workforce and provide equal opportunities for all?

 Great question!
-I’d say having more of a gender balance across teams; it’s time to break the stigmas!
-It can be quite daunting joining a new team or group, but being made to feel equal helps heaps.
-For the young aspiring developers pursuing a career in tech, I’d say follow what you want to follow, be part of the movement, and do it with confidence!
+I’d say there should be more gender balance across teams; it’s time to break the stigmas!
+It can be quite daunting joining a new team or group but being made to feel equal helps heaps.
+For young aspiring developers pursuing a career in tech, I’d say follow what you want to follow, be part of the movement, and do it with confidence!

 What advice would you give to aspiring developers and graduates?